SwimlanesOnline/WifeyAutomationTool/README.md

   - Encapsulate API from trading logic
 - Show post rebalance allocations and send email if it doesn't match Wifey Alpha email allos

 That's it.
 Now you know everything to run this Wifey Alpha automation.
 If you are a software engineer and read my terrible code, please be easy on me.
 Professionally I'm just a mere Product Manager, not a SE.
+If the code drives you crazy, fix it and send a merge request! :)